tengstrand/lein-polylith/readme.md

 is to temporarily introduce new versions in the interfaces of the components you want to change.
-If you for example have the interface *com.abc.user.interface* containing your function signatures then you can introduce the namespace *com.abc.user.v2.interface* containing the breaking versions of the functions you need (that will no longer break!).
+If you for example have the interface *com.abc.user.interface* containing your function signatures then you can introduce the namespace *com.abc.user.v2.interface* containing the breaking versions of the functions you need to avoid breaking other parts of the system(s).
 When all development has finished you can either choose to keep that interface or merging it back to *com.abc.user.interface* and remove *com.abc.user.v2.interface*.